cesear/Freelancer/README.md

 # Freelancer
 An app that helps freelancers create and manage time spent on different projects, build with swift using realm swift for database management

-## Recuirements
+## Supported features:
+- Bob is able to create projects
-- Bob must not be able to create projects with the same name twice
+- Bob is not be able to create projects with the same name twice
-- Bob must be able to remove projects
+- Bob is able to remove projects
-- Bob must be able to start and stop working on projects
+- Bob is able to start and stop working on projects
-- Bob must be able to see an overview of projects and the total time spent on a project in hours
+- Bob is able to see an overview of projects and the total time spent on a project in hours
-* Nice to have (Bonus tasks)
-- Bob would like to invoice customers while working on projects, thus creating an invoice with his base price of 500 DKK per hour spent Creating subsequent invoice for the same project should only contain the hours worked since the last invoice
+- Bob can invoice customers while working on projects, thus creating an invoice with his base price of 500 DKK per hour spent Creating subsequent invoice for the same project should only contain the hours worked since the last invoice
-- Bob would like to mark projects as completed, thus removing them from the overview, they should however always be visible from a project archive view
+- Bob can mark projects as completed, thus removing them from the overview, they should however always be visible from a project archive view

-## Architecture
+## Tasks

-- This app will use MVVM for the following reasons:
-- Separation of concerns.
-- Easier to test.
+- From ProjectTableViewController viewDidLoad updated viewModel.updateDataSourceHandler with didUpdate()
+- Use UIKit to implement ProjectDetailsViewController UI instead of storyboard use snapkit to make the costraints
-- Maintainable.
+- Implement unit tests
-- Lighter view controller.
+- Use SwiftUI to implement ProjectTableViewController and ArchivedProjectsTableViewController UI instead of storyboard
+- Add search for a project by name
+- Implement UI tests using Snapshotkit

+## Bonus Tasks
+- Implement Cascade when deleting a project so all sessions are alos deleted
+- Use combine with SwiftUI

 ## Design patterns